oroinc/platform/src/Oro/Component/Config/Resources/doc/configuration_merger.md

 Initialization
 --------------

 For creating new instance of merger you need list of some keys.
-It will use as sorting order for merging all configuration from groups which have equal name.
+It will be used as sorting order for merging all configuration from groups which have equal name.

 ``` php